 If the patient has an IV line in place, keep it flowing during transport: Either put a pressure cuff (or a blood pressure (BP) cuff or an elastic bandage) around the bag or place the bag under the patient to maintain pressure and flow.
 The danger of this practice is not paying attention to the now-hidden IV bag, which can result in letting the bag run dry, thus ruining the IV access port.

 If the patient has an IV line but does not currently need fluids—or needs them only intermittently—use a saline lock and put the IV fluids through it in boluses, as necessary.
-That also works ...
+That ...